justin-p/my-notes-and-snippets/sql/mysql_notes.md

 +------------------+
 5 rows in set (0.01 sec)

-mysql> RENAME TABLE absence to absences, class to classes, score to scores, student to students, test to tests;
+RENAME TABLE absence to absences, class to classes, score to scores, student to students, test to tests;
 Query OK, 0 rows affected (0.02 sec)

-mysql> show tables;
+show tables;
 +------------------+
 | Tables_in_school |
 +------------------+